schmidb/FamilienTransformation/_i18n/de/newWork.md

+.. bald mehr und mehr details ..

-New Work ist Work-Life & Life Work Transformation
+New Work is Work-Life & Life Work Transformation

 New work is a change in perspective: